robertarcaleanu/robertarcaleanu/README.md

 ## Hi there 👋

+My name's Robert Arcaleanu, and I'm really into data.
+I come from an aerospace engineering background, but I've always been curious about numbers and how they fit together.
+I love learning new things and pushing myself to get better 😄
 <!--
 **robertarcaleanu/robertarcaleanu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.